 b.
 Future demand

-The LCFS and RFS2 are expected to drive additional demand for biodiesel in California, however biodiesel, like E85, is subject to infrastructure challenges and price incentives.
+The LCFS and RFS2 are expected to drive additional demand for biodiesel in California, however biodiesel, like E85, is subject to infrastructure challenges.
 The table below shows the projected consumption of biodiesel in California based on the Low and High Petroleum Demand cases from the CEC’s 2009 Integrated Energy Policy Report.
 The high petroleum demand case represents primarily faster economic recovery and low crude prices.
 The low petroleum demand case represents primarily increases in fuel efficiency and lower alternative fuel prices